paper2project/DeepFinger/README.md

 # DeepFinger

-This is a open source tool for IoT device identification.
+This is an open source tool for IoT device fingerprinting.